TimSoethout/goodwe-sems-home-assistant/README.md

 Note that changed to `configuration.yaml` are no longer necessary and can be removed.

+### Optional: control the invertor power output via the "switch" entity

+It is possible to temporarily pause the energy production via "downtime" functionality available on the invertor.
+This is exposed as a switch and can be used in your own automations.

+Please note that it is using an undocumented API and can take a few minutes for the invertor to pick up the change.
+It takes approx 60 seconds to start again when the invertor is in a downtime mode.

-### Recommended: use visitor account to login with this integration
+### Recommended: use visitor account if you do not need to control the inverter

+In case you are only reading the inverter stats, you can use a Visitor (read-only) account.

 Create via the official app, or via the web portal:
 Login to www.semsportal.com, go to https://semsportal.com/powerstation/stationInfonew.
 Create a new visitor account.
 Login to the visitor account once to accept the EULA.
 Now you should be able to use it in this component.

 ### Extra (optional) templates to easy access data as sensors